miracoli/Advent-of-Code/README.md

 Run `make` from the repository root to compile every C++ solution.
 The resulting executables are placed in the corresponding subdirectories under `build/`.
 You can target specific Advent of Code years by passing `DIRS="2023 2024"` (or any other subset) to the command.

+For faster local builds, invoke `make -j$(nproc)` to compile the solutions in parallel.